 3. FINISHING — FINISHING WITH VOLLEY

 The year is 2002, and the stage for a Champions League final is set in Glasgow, Scotland.
 Roberto Carlos receives the ball on the flank, he hits it high, and the attack seems to have stagnated.
 However, in the box, a certain Frenchman named Zinedine Zidane times his volley perfectly and smashes the ball into the back of the net.
-To this day, that goal is one of the most iconic goals in modern football, and it defines one of the best midfielders of all time.
+To this day, that goal is one of the most iconic goals in modern soccer, and it defines one of the best midfielders of all time.
 Hitting the perfect volley is extremely difficult, and even for the best players in the world, hitting it like Zidane did is something that happens once in one-hundred attempts.
 Naturally, it takes skill, but it also requires a certain amount of luck.

 To give yourself the best chance of hitting the perfect volley, your standing leg should be pointed at the goal.
 Keep your arms to your sides to stay balanced, and point your toes at the ground.
 Hit the top half of the ball to keep it down.